jeek-on-git/PSHostFile/README.md

 Get-HostFilePath
 ```

-The `$hostFileObject` variable is the custom PowerShell Object `[HostFile]` representing the Windows Hosts file.
+The `$hostFileObject` variable is the custom PowerShell Object representing the Windows Hosts file.
 This is what gets modified when updating, adding or removing entries via the various commands.
 Once all changes are complete then they are saved (written) back to the Hosts file using the `Save-HostFileObject` command.

 ```PowerShell
 # get the current 'HostFileObject'
 Get-HostFileObject
 ```

-You can all see the value of either of these two variables by using the `Get-HostFileVariable` command and specifying the variable name.
+You can see the value of either variables by using the `Get-HostFileVariable` command and specifying the variable name.
 However, `Get-HostFile` and `Get-HostFilePath` will do the same thing as `Get-HostFileVariable hostFileObject`.

 ```PowerShell
  Get-HostFileVariable hostFile